cloudera/community-ml-runtimes/tensorflow-keras/README.md

    - Click Create **Project**
    - From your Project, open a new Python 3.7 Workbench session and select the ML runtime

-   ### From your Project, open a new Python 3.7 Workbench session and select this ML runtime
+   ### From your Project, open a new Python 3.7 Workbench session and select this ML runtime.

+   Give the session enough resources as some of the code processing can be resource intensive.
+To bring the Kears code examples into you CML file view for easy viewing and editing you can open a terminal window in your session and run the following command:

+   cp -r /home/keras/keras.io /home/cdsw/

    Code samples are preloaded into /home/keras/examples from https://github.com/keras-team/keras-io and are grouped into the following categories:
    - Computer Vision